whitneyburton/portfolios/students/1608-back/alene-schlereth/Alene_Schlereth_Mod_3.md

 ### Being a Community Member

+from Schuttte:
-from Schuttte: Ali deserves a wealth of gratitude and appreciation for her work on this module’s Pahlka project.
+Ali deserves a wealth of gratitude and appreciation for her work on this module’s Pahlka project.
 As I was struggling to keep my head above water, I was always amazed to see new and meaningful PR’s from her on our Edualize project.
 She has seemingly endless endurance, and her passion for making a difference is contagious to all that interact with her.
 I’m grateful for having learned a bit about thinking beyond my own work this module, and can’t wait to see what Ali does with her incredible drive.

+from Dave:
+Ali did a fantastic job this module co-leading the Pahlka Posse.
+She clearly took the time to carefully plot the course for our meetings and projects and provided a warm, fun and productive experience for everyone involved.
+I look forward to continuing to be a part of Pahlka under her leadership.

 ### Playing a Part